jarviscanada/jarvis_data_eng_JohnPark/core_java/twitter/README.md

    "retweeted":false
 }
 ```
-To model the JSON object, following classes have been implemented
+To model a JSON object like above, following classes have been implemented
 ![UML Diagram](./assets/models.png)